Create an Apple Books Account

 How to set up an Apple Books account

 - Create an iTunes Connect account for Apple Books.
-Use or create an Apple ID with a valid credit card on file.
+Use or create an Apple ID with two-factor authentication and a valid credit card on file to create your iTunes Connect account.
 Your Apple ID can be added to multiple iTunes Connect accounts.
 This allows you to sign in and switch easily between accounts.

 - Check your email.
 We’ll send a link to verify your email address.
 Click the link and sign in to iTunes Connect.

-- Provide contact, tax, and banking information.
-If you’re planning to sell your books, you need to set up contact, banking, and tax information in Agreements, Tax, and Banking.
+- Provide tax and banking information.
+If you’re planning to sell your books, you need to set up banking and tax information in Agreements, Tax, and Banking.
+If you need to update your banking information and it has been more than 30 minutes since you signed in to iTunes Connect, you will be prompted to verify your identity again via two-factor authentication.
 Remember to use the legal entity name associated with your U.S. tax ID.